mlibrary/falafel/README.md

 # Falafel
-Base CSS styling and a grid system to get you started with U-M Library typography, form elements, and colors.
+CSS to get you started with U-M Library typography, form elements, and colors.

 ## Preview